LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Portfolio_Strategies/README.md

 - Active Portfolio Management:
 The process of making specific investments with the goal of outperforming an investment benchmark index or target return.

+# Capital asset pricing model (CAPM)
+Capital asset pricing model is a model used to determine the relationship between systematic risk and expected return for assets such as stocks.
+Also, CAPM make decisions about adding assets to a well-diversified portfolio.

 ## :green_circle: List of different types of Portfolio Strategies

 Long-term Investment